utdata/icj-class/css/css-class.md

 We are adding the background color so you can see the whole outline of each li.
 We'll take it out later.

 Since we only want to change the list items that are within the nutrition div, we have to use both of those selectors.
-We set removed the list style and then added the grey dotted line.
+We removed the list style and then added the grey dotted line.
 Save and refresh to see your lines.

 - Next, in the same rule, let's float all of the list items the left, so add this to the above rule: